Auburn University, The Election Center partnership professionalizes elections work

 “The 30-plus year partnership between The Election Center and Auburn University has really shaped the field and developed a lot of leadership in the field,” Brown said.
 “One of the things that we also see over time is people who go through these classes create networks and join networks where they then become the policy leaders and they then become the national voice of some of this.”

-Tags: Political Science Community and Outreach Research
+Tags: Political Science Community, Outreach and Engagement Research